How Much Does Garden Decking Cost?

 upvc decking

-This type of decking is made entirely from plastic. uPVC decking installation costs will be about £2275 to £3400, with uPVC material costs usually between £9 to £14 per metre.
+This type of decking is made entirely from plastic. uPVC decking installation costs will be about £2275 to £3400, with uPVC material costs usually between £9 to £14 per square metre.

 Pros: